 Results: Of 7991 patients (mean age 62.1, 51.9% male, mean Charlson 2.56, 57.5% LACE >=10) discharged from 7 teaching hospitals, 1146 (14.3%) were discharged on a weekend.
 Although they had substantially shorter lengths of stay (5.64 days [95%CI 5.35-5.93] vs. 7.86 days [95%CI 7.71-8.00], adjusted p-value < 0.0001) and were less likely to be discharged with homecare support (10.9% vs. 19.3%) or to long-term care facilities (3.1% vs. 7.8%), patients discharged on weekends exhibited similar rates of death or readmission at 30-days compared to those discharged on weekdays (10.6% vs. 13.2%, aOR 0.94, 95%CI 0.77-1.16), even among the 4591 patients deemed to be high risk for post-discharge events based on LACE score ≥10: 16.8% versus 16.5% for weekday discharges, aOR 1.09 (95%CI 0.85-1.41).

 Conclusions: GIM patients discharged from teaching hospitals on weekends have shorter lengths of stay and exhibit similar post-discharge outcomes as patients discharged on weekdays.
-The physicians we studied appeared to reasonably select lower risk / less severely ill patients for discharge on weekends.

 Hospitals typically reduce staffing levels and the availability of diagnostic, laboratory, and treatment services on weekends, and patients admitted on weekends exhibit poorer in-hospital outcomes for several medical conditions.[1-9] Whether or not patients discharged on weekends have worse clinical outcomes has been less well studied.[10-12] Discharge rates on Saturday and Sunday are lower than for the other five days of the week,[12] but bed shortages and hospital overcrowding have increased the demand for maximizing 24-7 week-round discharge efficiency.
 Given that the number of patients discharged on weekends is likely to continue to increase, it is important to assess the risk of weekend discharge on outcomes monitored as performance indicators by organizations such as the Centers for Medicare and Medicaid Services, the American Medical Association Physicians Consortium for Performance Improvement, the National Quality Forum, and the Joint Commission.